salvescoding/ruby-exercism/MarsRover-Ruby/README.txt

 The output for each rover should be its final co-ordinates and heading.

--- INPUT AND OUTPUT EXAMPLE
+-- Input and Output example:

 Test Input: